 Selection process

-Most steps of the application process are similar to other roles in that applicants need to:
+Most steps of the application process are similar to those for other roles in that applicants need to:

-However, non-statutory consultation also takes place with comments requested from the senior judiciary, relevant professional bodies and civil servants.
+Statutory consultation takes place as well as additional consultation, undertaken with members of the senior judiciary, relevant professional bodies and civil servants.

 Next steps